Webcam model: Payment systems and earnings

-A camming website acts as a middleman and talent aggregator by hosting hundreds of independent models, and verifies that all are at least 18 years old.
+A camming website acts as an intermediary and aggregator by hosting independent models, and verifies that all are at least 18 years old.
 Camming websites typically fall into two main categories, dependent upon whether their video chat rooms are free or private.
 Viewers in private chat rooms pay the performance by the minute.
-However, in free chat rooms, payment is voluntary in the form of tips, thus providing the model with an income at a minimal cost for the viewers of the model's chat room's video stream.
+In free chat rooms, payment is voluntary in the form of tips.

 Tips are electronic tokens that viewers can buy from a camming website, and then give to the models during live performances to show appreciation.
-Tokens can also be used to buy access to private shows, operate a Teledildonic device that a model may be wearing, or buy videos and souvenirs from a model.
+Tokens can also be used to buy access to private shows, operate a teledildonic device that a model may be wearing, or buy videos and souvenirs from a model.
 The website provides the transactional platform and then collects and distributes a percentage of the tips to the models.
 For public chat rooms, the model's portion of a tip ranges from 30% to 70%, depending on the cam site.

 A July 2020 survey found the average webcam model in the United States works 18 hours per week, and earns $4,470 per month.
 Webcam models who work full-time (40 hours per week or more) earn $11,250 per month on average.
 Top-earning webcam models have a self-reported income of over $312,000 annually, while bottom earners take home as little as $100 per week.

-US taxes

-In the United States, webcam models are considered as self-employed workers, and their tax rate is 15.3% (where 12.4% is for social security and 2.9% for Medicare).
-If a webcam model earns more than $600 in a year, they are sent a 1099 form and are required to report the income to the IRS.